JunGuanGroup/Guan-Group/content/publication/Ultranarrow plasmon resonances from annealed nanoparticle lattices/index.md

 ---
-title: Ultranarrow plasmon resonances from annealed nanoparticle lattices
+title: Ultranarrow Plasmon Resonances from Annealed Nanoparticle Lattices

 subtitle: " [**_Proceedings of the National Academy of Sciences_** 117, (38), 23380-23384 (2020) <br>